OctopusDeploy/docs/docs/support/get-the-raw-output-from-a-deployment-process.md

 ---
-title: Get the raw output from a deployment process
+title: Get the Raw Output From a Deployment Process
 description: How to get the raw output from a deployment process to help the Octopus team resolve deployment related issues.
 position: 1
 ---

 When you contact Octopus Deploy support with a deployment related issue, we'll sometimes ask you to send the full deployment process, so that we can understand what went wrong.
 This page explains how to capture this information.

-## Step-by-step guide
+## Step-by-step Guide

 1. Navigate to the deployment process screen.